Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Bivariate zeta functions and p -adic integrals

 \subsection{Twist representation zeta functions}

-In this section, we assume that~$\G$ is the unipotent group scheme of nilpotency class~$2$ associated to the $\ri$-Lie lattice~$\Lambda$ without the assumption $\Lambda'\subseteq 2\Lambda$, constructed as explained in Section~\ref{groups}.
-We provide a univariate specialisation of the bivariate representation zeta function of $\G(\lri)$ which results in the twist representation zeta function of this group.
+In this section, we assume that~$\G$ is the unipotent group scheme associated to a nilpotent $\ri$-Lie lattice~$\Lambda$ of nilpotency class~$2$ without the assumption $\Lambda'\subseteq 2\Lambda$, constructed as in~~\cite[Section~2.4.1]{StVo14}.
+We provide a univariate specialization of the bivariate representation zeta function of $\G(\lri)$ which results in the twist representation zeta function of this group.

 According to~\cite[Corollary~2.11]{StVo14}, the twist representation zeta function of $\G(\lri)$ is given by